Word of the year: Other countries

-In Norway, the Word of the year poll is carried out since 2012.
+In Norway, the word of the year poll has been carried out since 2012.

-In Portugal, the Word of the year poll is carried out since 2009.
+In Portugal, the word of the year poll has been carried out since 2009.

-In Russia, the Word of the year poll is carried out since 2007.
+In Russia, the word of the year poll has been carried out since 2007.

+In Slovenia, the word of the year poll has been carried out since 2016.
+Each year, it is announced in January together with the SSL (Slovenian Sign Language) gesture of the year.

-In Spain, the Word of the year is carried out by Fundéu since 2013.
+In Spain, a word of the year has been selected by Fundéu since 2013.